 In the case of Robotis shield case the problem is even more complex because the user have the possibility to plug the power into the robotis chain.
-In other word if we use the last picture as reference the Input power come from the “Module Load” and this circuit doesn’t work anymore, we have to detect something else.
+In other word if we use the last picture as reference the Input power come from the “Container Load” and this circuit doesn’t work anymore, we have to detect something else.

 here is a lit of block we have defined previously: